 Finishes such as wax will offer no long-term protection when finishing wood pens.
 Wax is a soft finish and no good on furniture or turned work, constant reapplication and maintenance required.
 If used as a finish on pens the heat from the hand will soon have it melt and wear, never mind on a hot summer’s day.
 Oils from the skin will soon break it down and leave gummy.

 Oil finishes either on their own or used in combination with wax offers the same protection as above.
-There is wiping varnish used a lot on wooden pens in the USA, this is not available in the UK.
-This may offer protection on a wooden pen because the varnish will cross-link with itself as you build it up.
+There is wiping varnish used a lot on pens in the USA, this is not available in the UK.
+This may offer protection on the wood because the varnish will cross-link with itself as you build it up.
 Wiping varnish will still take time to apply and build up.
 If you want to make your own, I found this recipe.

 Friction polish for pens as above still no good even in some modern concoctions.
 They saw French polishing as the ultimate finish but only because of the finishes available.
 Pens in daily use will have a hard life the wear caused by friction and things spilt on them at the office desk.
 I’m sure as a woodworker you have read articles about white rings on furniture or even asked to repair them.
 So friction polish is no good for a wooden pen.

 Melamine lacquer is an alternative wooden pen finish.
 Most finishes give off fumes this one included.
-I have tried this, but it takes time to apply and then has to be left a week to harden.
-Hardening over a week is fine for bowls but I can’t be doing with it on a wooden pen.
+I have tried this, but it takes time to apply and then left a week to harden.
+Hardening over a week is fine for bowls but I can’t be doing with it on a pen made with wood.